 Over the last year, SSEN Transmission has carried out extensive public consultation on plans to transform the electricity transmission network across the north of Scotland.

-More than £20bn will be invested in a series of major new projects to upgrade the network – known as our Pathway to 2030 projects.
+We are investing will be invested in a series of major new projects to upgrade the network – known as our Pathway to 2030 projects.

 Thousands of people attended the consultation events and shared their feedback on the Pathway to 2030, including potential overhead line routes, substation locations, and subsea cable landfall points.

 We’ve listened to all of that feedback and recognise the strength of feeling among some people about new infrastructure.
-In response, we're exploring alternatives in sensitive areas and considering ways to lessen community impact.
+In response, we're exploring alternatives in sensitive areas and considering ways to lessen community impacts.

 Register for 'Pathway to 2030' Updates